Skip to content

 1. Create a Body

-• Ensure you’re in Part Design workbench
+• Switch to Part Design workbench

 • A “Body” object appears in the tree